 Coming from the company that designed most Ferraris for half a century and built bodies for many of them, a claim of offering the most powerful car from Italy might sound like a jab at its former patron — or a challenge.
 But more likely, Automobili Pininfarina’s 1,900-horsepower electric hypercar, the Battista, is simply making a statement about the company’s design, engineering and production capability.

-Introduced at this year’s Geneva Auto Show and named for Pininfarina’s founder, Battista Farina, the electric hypercar will be sold in the U.S. The company said it would build just 150 of the $2m+ cars, splitting the allocation three ways between Europe, North America and the rest of the world.
+It was introduced at this year’s Geneva Auto Show and named for Pininfarina’s founder, Battista Farina.
+The electric hypercar will be sold in the U.S. The company said it would build just 150 of the $2m+ cars.
+Further, they will be splitting the allocation three ways between Europe, North America and the rest of the world.
 As reported in Car & Driver, “more than 65 percent” of the Battistas destined for the U.S. are spoken for.
-Customers first saw the Pininfarina Battista at private Pebble Beach viewings in 2018 and are expected to take delivery of their cars in 2021.
+Customers first saw the Pininfarina Battista at private Pebble Beach viewings in 2018.
+Customers are expected to take delivery of their cars in 2021.

 Pininfarina, you may know, became part of India’s Mahindra & Mahindra Ltd. conglomerate in a deal worth about $170m in late 2015.
 A big chunk of that was in the form of assuming Pininfarina’s debt.
-The storied design house and coachbuilder continues to operate as an independent company, providing its services to a variety if industries, includingautomotive, boating, architecture and industrial design.
+The storied design house and coachbuilder continues to operate as an independent company.
+They provide its services to a variety if industries, includingautomotive, boating, architecture and industrial design.

-In addition to building the Battista under its own name, Pininfarina has contracted with Karma Automotive, the company that emerged from the collapse of the original Fisker Automotive concern, to design new models.
-One of three Karmas to be unveiled at the Shanghai Auto Show this month will be a concept designed by Pininfarina, which has a design office in Los Angeles, not far from Karma’s U.S. base in Irvine.
+In addition to building the Battista under its own name, Pininfarina has a contract with Karma Automotive.
+Karma is the company that emerged from the collapse of the original Fisker Automotive concern, to design new models.
+One of three Karmas to be unveiled at the Shanghai Auto Show this month will be a concept designed by Pininfarina.
+Consequently, Pininfarina has a design office in Los Angeles, not far from Karma’s U.S. base in Irvine.

 Bugattis for Lunch

 You may already have seen where the Pininfarina Battista gets its enormous power.
 Beneath the bodywork that would have made for one heck of a gorgeous Ferrari, the Battista is a mechanical cousin to the Rimac C Two built in Croatia.
-You may also know that Porsche owns a 10-percent stake in Rimac, and that Rimac is helping to engineer the Aston Martin Valkyrie’s hybrid powertrain.
-Founded in 2009 by Mate Rimac when he was just 20, the company has become a go-to developer for high-performance EV innovation.
+You may also know that Porsche owns a 10-percent stake in Rimac.
+As a result, Rimac is helping to engineer the Aston Martin Valkyrie’s hybrid powertrain.
+The company was founded in 2009 by Mate Rimac when he was just 20.
+Likewise, the company has become a go-to developer for high-performance EV innovation.

 The Battista shares its basic construction and powertrain with the Rimac.
 In the Rimac, a 120-kWh battery pack functions as a load-bearing element of the carbon fiber structure.